EberlyODL/heympbook/the_crooke_s_tube.md

 [ciscode|rev=1|tool=elmsmedia|item=2199|entity_type=node|render=display_mode|display_mode=image__right]

 Interestingly, early experimentalist found that if the electric potential difference between anode and cathode was large enough (and if the vacuum was good enough), a beam of green light was emitted from the cathode.
 The beam could be collimated to be circular as shown in Fig "Schematic".
-If an object was placed in front the beam, the object would cast a shadow (see the cross in Fig "Crookes Tube).
+If an object was placed in front the beam, the object would cast a shadow (see the cross in Fig "Crooke's Tube).

 This was a big mystery at the time.
-At the end of the 20<sup>th</sup> century, doing experiments with Crook's tubes was the hottest topic in physics.
+At the end of the 19<sup>th</sup> century, doing experiments with Crooke's tubes was the hottest topic in physics.

 We could do a whole class just on this time period of physics!
 Among the physics discoveries made with the tubes were the following two important ones.